karishmakumar/odin-recipes/README.md

 # odin-recipes

-HTML basics project
+HTML /CSS basics project
-the current project is creation of basic HTML file structure along with the workflow of GIT .
+the current project is creation of basic HTML file structure , adding items of CSS along with the workflow of git .